Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Effect** You receive a +2 power bonus to AC and Reflex.
 If you end any turn without having moved at least 2 squares, this stance ends.

 > #### Spirit Sensing Stance
-> *By sensing the different patterns all beings that exist have, your senses exceed that of natural beings and move into the realm of supernatural awareness.*
+> *Your senses exceed that of natural beings and move into the realm of supernatural awareness.
+You sense the different patterns that exist within all beings.*
 > **Daily** **Utility** **2** (**Swift Action**) ● **Arcane, Stance**
 > **Self**
 > **Effect** You know the location to the nearest square of all creatures within 6 squares of you, even if they are hiding, incorporeal or invisible.